 The Samuel Bronfman Department of Medicine’s Residency Program focuses on the clinical skills, knowledge, leadership and humanistic qualities of the internist.

-A weekly Intern Report allows interns to hone their presentation and differential diagnosis skills and review the literature on selected topics.
+A weekly Intern Report allows first years or PYG1s to hone their presentation and differential diagnosis skills and review the literature on selected topics.
 Resident Report focuses on subspecialty case presentations to faculty selected by the residents.
 Several additional conferences add to the educational environment including peripheral blood smear rounds with Dr. Barry Coller, former Chair of Medicine and current Vice President of Medical Affairs at Rockefeller University, and cardiac bedside rounds with Dr. Valentin Fuster, Chairman of Mount Sinai Heart.

 Our training program is designed as a 6 + 2, inpatient-to-outpatient schedule.
 On the inpatient side, our wards are made up of six general medicine teams, with four specialty teams (ID, Oncology, Cardiology and Liver Medicine).
 Each team, supervised by an attending physician, is made up of two interns and two additioanl residents who care for a maximum of 20 patients.
 This ensures that our trainees receive the best educational experience while guaranteeing the highest level of patient safety and care.
 Most recently we have designed an educational night medicine rotation that allows overnight residents to admit patients to each of these team and provide continuity of care with the day teams the next morning.